Motion-Controller/prj_UPA_minimal/README.md

 />

 ---
-1st  implemetation with Arduino-Nano on breadboard, to be replaced with the Minimal version
+1st  iteration: with Arduino-Nano on breadboard, to be replaced with the Minimal version

 <img